2009scape/Singleplayer-Edition-Windows/README.md

 # WE HAVE MOVED

-THIS PROJECT IS NO LONGER MAINTAINED ON GITHUB, PLEASE REFER TO [GITLAB](https://gitlab.com/2009scape/singleplayer/windows)
+GO TO THIS LINK TO GET A WORKING VERSION: [GITLAB](https://gitlab.com/2009scape/singleplayer/windows)